CumulusNetworks/docs/content/sonic-202012/Getting-Started/Quick-Start-Guide.md

        | ONIE: Update ONIE
        | ONIE: Embed ONIE

-2. Download the latest SONiC image from LatestSuccessfulBuild.
+2. Download the latest SONiC image from the {{<exlink url="https://sonic-jenkins.westus2.cloudapp.azure.com/job/mellanox/job/buildimage-mlnx-all/lastSuccessfulBuild/artifact/target/sonic-mellanox.bin" text="Last Successful Build">}} page.

+   {{%notice info%}}

    The latest successful build might not be fully tested.

-   It is recommended to contact Mellanox Support to receive the latest approved hash for production.
+   It is recommended to contact your switch manufacturer's support team to receive the latest approved hash for production.

+   {{%/notice%}}

-   - If a specific image is required, download it from here
+   - If you need a different version than the latest, download it from {{<exlink url="https://sonic-jenkins.westus2.cloudapp.azure.com/job/mellanox/job/buildimage-mlnx-all/" text="here">}}.
-   - Check the installation process suitable for you from the list described here.<br />For example: Copying the image to the switch and running 'onie-nos-install <PATH/sonic-mellanox.bin>'.
+   - Decide which installation process to follow from the list described on the {{<exlink url="https://opencomputeproject.github.io/onie/user-guide/index.html" text="ONIE website">}}.
+For example, copying the image to the switch and running `onie-nos-install <PATH/sonic-mellanox.bin>`.

-   When NOS installation is completed, the switch will reboot into SONiC by default as shown in the example below:
+   When the NOS installation completes, the switch reboots into SONiC by default, as shown here:

        GNU GRUB version 2.02-beta3
        +----------------------------------
        |*SONiC-05-HEAD.517-6045235
        |ONIE

 3. Log into SONiC.
-First time credentials:

-   - Use username: admin
+The default login credentials are:

+   - Username: *admin*
-   - Password: YourPaSsWoRd
+   - Password: *YourPaSsWoRd*

 4. Verify the current image version.

-       switch:~$ show version
+       admin@leaf01:~$ show version

-       SONIC Software Version: SONiC-05-HEAD.517-6045235
+       SONiC Software Version: SONiC.201911.202-c453381a
-       Distribution: Debian 8.10
+       Distribution: Debian 9.13
-       Kernel: 3.16.0-5-amd64
+       Kernel: 4.9.0-11-2-amd64
-       BLAU commit: fcbbb8a
+       Build commit: c453381a
-       Build date: Fri Apr 13 08:47:39 UTC 2018
+       Build date: Tue Nov 10 07:40:20 UTC 2020
-       Built by johnar@jenkins-worker-3
+       Built by: johnar@jenkins-worker-7

+       Platform: x86_64-mlnx_msn2700-r0
+       HWSKU: ACS-MSN2700
+       ASIC: mellanox
+       Serial Number: 000000
+       Uptime: 04:14:22 up 1 day,  2:25,  1 user,  load average: 2.05, 2.96, 3.33

 5. Verify the platform type.